Bullying Resource Center

 Bystanders are likely to feel guilt regarding inaction and may fear that their environment is unsafe.
 They may feel powerless or may be drawn to participate in bullying.
 Bystanders are at increased risk for developing depression and anxiety problems, abuse drugs and alcohol, and miss school.

-Bullies are at increased risk for getting into fights and committing crimes.
-They are more likely to abuse alcohol and drugs as a youth and to drop out from school.
-As an adult, those who have bullied are at increased risk to have criminal convictions and being abusive toward their romantic partners and children.
+Bullies are at increased risk for getting into fights and engaging in criminal activity.
+They are more likely to use alcohol and drugs as a youth and to drop out from school.
+As an adult, those who have bullied are at increased risk of having criminal convictions and being abusive toward their romantic partners and children.
+Additionally, bullies themselves are at increased risk for suicide.

 Who gets bullied?

-Any child regardless of age or gender has the potential to be bullied.
+Any child regardless of age, gender, race, and/or socioeconomic status has the potential to experience bullying.
 However, certain populations are more vulnerable due to disability, sexual orientation, physical appearance, and numerous other factors including race, gender, income and religion.

 What are some warning signs that a child is being bullied?